Generaloberstabsarzt

-Generaloberstabsarzt and Admiraloberstabsarzt are the top Joint Medical Service OF-8 ranks of the German Bundeswehr.
-The equivalent to this ranks in the Heer is Generalleutnant and in the German Navy the Vizeadmiral.
+Generaloberstabsarzt (English: Senior Staff-Surgeon General) and its navy equivalant Admiraloberstabsarzt (English: Senior Staff-Surgeon Admiral) are the highest ranks of the Joint Medical Service of the German Bundeswehr.
+The equivalent OF-8 rank in the Heer and Luftwaffe is Generalleutnant and in the German Navy the Vizeadmiral.

 Bundeswehr

 In accordance with traditions in German armed forces, both ranks might be used in Bundeswehr medical service.
 Normally the Bundeswehr Surgeon General of the medical service (de: Inspekteur des Sanitätsdienstes), or the Chief of Medical Operation´s Command (de: Kommandeur Sanitätsführungskommando) might be assigned.
 However, in future the Chief position might remain vacant, because the Deputy Surgeon General is mandated to command the Medical Operation´s Command.

 Equivalent to that three-star ranks (NATO-Rangcode OF-8) are Generalleutnant ("Lieutenant general") of the Heer or Luftwaffe, and the Vizeadmiral (en: Vice admiral) of the Marine.

 Address

 The manner of formal addressing of military surgeons with the rank Generalarzt (OF-6, one-star rank), Generalstabsarzt (OF-7, two-star rank) or Generaloberstabsarzt is, "Herr/Frau Generalarzt".
 At the other hand, military surgeons with the rank Admiralarzt (OF-6, one-star rank), Admiralstabsarzt (OF-7, two-star rank) or Admiraloberstabsarzt is, "Herr/Frau Admiralarzt".
 Although the grammatically female form of Arzt is Ärztin, the military does not have separate gendered ranks, so the correct form of address for a female doctor is "Frau Stabsarzt".